microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 format](#ast-in-memory-format) for details.

 The root signature AST nodes are serialized / deserialized as normal bitcode.

-> **Open Question** - how do Global/Local root signatures appear in the AST?
-Can
-> this be deferred until we start working on ray tracing later?

 In the root signature DSL, a root signature is made up of a list of "root elements".
 The in-memory datastructures are designed around this concept where